linuxliste/OSF/README.md

 If you find bugs, best is to open an issue in github : https://github.com/mstrens/OSF

+# 1.Download this firmware

+Download or clone this repository.
+If you downloaded, unzip the archive where you want.

-# 1.Preparing Jlink
+# 2.Preparing Jlink

 You need a Segger Jlink device and a cable.
 You can get it from here : https://ebikestuff.eu/en/content/18-tsdz8-firmware-update-using-j-link-jlink-v9-programming-kit

 This link provides also a link to an archive with all the files for flashing.
-You must download and unzip it.
+You can download and unzip it.

-Note about the harware: I tested with a chinese jlink clone V9 from aliexpress and it worked too.
+Note: I tested with a chinese jlink clone V9 from aliexpress and it worked too.

-For the cable, like me, you can also make your own cable with a speed sensor extension cord for TSDZ2 like this:https://fr.aliexpress.com/item/1005007479961045.html?spm=a2g0o.order_list.order_list_main.120.21ef5e5bFWfkqS&gatewayAdapt=glo2fra
+For the cable, you can also make your own cable with a speed sensor extension cord for TSDZ2 like this:https://fr.aliexpress.com/item/1005007479961045.html?spm=a2g0o.order_list.order_list_main.120.21ef5e5bFWfkqS&gatewayAdapt=glo2fra

 I cut the extension cable and connect it directly to the Jlink flat cable based on:
 - the diagram of Jlink connector : https://www.segger.com/products/debug-probes/j-link/technology/interface-description/